allisonwchan/we-have-food-at-home/README.md

 Finally, a user can logout by clicking on their profile picture in the navbar and then clicking "Logout".

+__To run WFH! locally__, first clone the repo into a local directory.
+Navigate to the "applications" folder and create and activate a virtual environment.
+Once it is activated, install all dependencies from "requirements.txt".
+Then, in the command line, type "python app.py" and hit Enter.
+WFH! should load on http://127.0.0.1:5000 if successful.

 ### API
 WFH! is powered by the [Spoonacular](https://spoonacular.com/food-api/docs) API.